 Landlord news

-Below is a digest of the key developments all Landlords should be aware of.
+Below is a breakdown of the key developments that all Landlords should be aware of.

 End of fixed‑term Assured Shorthold Tenancies (ASTs)

-- All existing ASTs will transition to Assured Periodic Tenancies (APTs) on 1 May.
+• All existing ASTs should have transitioned to Assured Periodic Tenancies (APTs) on 1 May.
 Landlords will not be able to agree a minimum fixed term for the Tenancy and it will need to be a Periodic Tenancy from the outset.

 End of Section 21 ‘no‑fault’ evictions